By clicking on the links below you will find more information about my grandmother Margaret Adeline Bullivant’s tree.

 Mike’s grandfather is Michael Byrne, the brother of James, John and Patrick.
 We both agreed this data indicates my great grandfather is not Michael.
 As Patrick was born in 1876, and looking at the above matchers, he is unlikely to be Maggie’s father.

 The eldest brother, James was born in Hobart in 1866.
-The Byrne family moved to Sydney in about December 1882 or January 1883, and took up residence in North Sydney.
+The Byrne family moved to Sydney sometime before August 1882, and took up residence in North Sydney.
 James married Mary Collins in 1885 in Sydney and they had the following children as revealed by searching the official online NSW birth index.
 I also obtained the birth certificate for Margaret and Winifred so as to know their dates of birth.

 Arthur born 1886 at St Leonards